-Metabolic abnormalities can happen if you eat a lot of fruits, honey, and starchy vegetables on a Paleo diet that is high in sugar.
+Metabolic abnormalities can happen if you eat a lot of fruits, honey, and starchy vegetables on a Paleo diet high in sugar.
 This condition is linked to infertility, metabolic syndrome, type II diabetes, heart disease, cancer, and neurological diseases.

 Things to Consider When Choosing a Keto or Paleo Diet

-You should consider the following things before deciding to go on a diet.
+It would be best if you considered the following things before deciding to go on a diet.

 - Determine first the reason for going on a diet.
 Ask yourself: Does the diet you’ve chosen fit how you live?
 Do you eat out a lot?
 Do you travel a lot for work?